 Research is a major activity at IWM, with projects encompassing a number of unique partnerships and challenging themes, including refugees and displacement, sexual violence in war and the role of social media in conflict.

-IWM has led and collaborated on a number of major research and digitisation projects over the past years.
+IWM has led and collaborated on a number of major research and digitisation projects:

 In 2015 Imperial War Museums received a research networking grant of £32,000 from the Arts and Humanities Research Council (AHRC) to examine the academic potential of the transcripts of the broadcasts monitored between 1939-1982 (the BBC Monitoring Collection).

 In 2013, Humanities in the European Research Area (HERA) awarded funding for a three year project led by Dr Santanu Das of Kings College London with IWM as an Associate Partner to investigate how the conflict created and shaped encounters between peoples and cultures from belligerent, colonised and politically neutral countries.